glenhutson/BlackbaudCustomizations/Presentations/bbdevdays25/CustomConnectors-RENXTMembershipExample/README.md

 The instructions here provide an example of how to create a SKY API based Custom Connector for the Power Platform, using Raiser's Edge NXT Membership as the subject.

+> Custom Connectors are not _required_ to access endpoints that aren't already in a connector.
+The _Send an HTTP Request_ Action in the [SKY Add-ins Connector](https://learn.microsoft.com/en-us/connectors/blackbaudskyaddins/#send-an-http-request) can connect to any SKY API endpoint aside from Payments.
+This is meant as an example of creating a Custom Connector for a Blackbaud SKY API Solution.

 (The instructions are adapted from those provided by [npAutomate](https://npautomate.com/) for a similar exercise for Blackbaud Financial Edge NXT).

 ## Warning